Showing 381-400 of 511 for: Cochrane Systematic Reviews > Infectious disease

 The aetiology of preterm birth is complex and there is evidence that subclinical genital tract infection influences preterm labour in some women but the role of prophylactic antibiotic treatment in the management of preterm labour is controversial.
 Since

-- Prophylactic antibiotics for preventing Gram positive infections associated with long-term central venous catheters in oncology patients
+- Prophylactic antibiotics for preventing gram‐positive infections associated with long‐term central venous catheters in adults and children receiving treatment for cancer

-This is an updated version of the review which was first published in the Cochrane Database of Systematic Reviews in 2006.
-Long-term central venous catheters (CVCs), including tunnelled CVCs (TCVCs) and totally implanted devices or ports (TIDs), are incre
+This is an updated version of a Cochrane Review last published in 2013.
+Long-term central venous catheters (CVCs), including tunnelled CVCs (TCVCs) and totally implanted devices or ports (TIDs), are increasingly used when treating people with cancer.
+Desp

 - Prophylactic antibiotics for preventing pneumococcal infection in children with sickle cell disease